 Carrie House, a Two-Spirit Navajo (Dine) and Onieda, presented a lecture and film on November 6, 2014.
 She is an advocate for social justice, LGBTQ2, cultural, and environmental issues.
 She also visited several classrooms while on campus.
 House is a writer, filmmaker, Robert Redford/Milagro Scholarship recipient, and a cofounder of the Gallup Film Foundation.
 She resides on the Navajo Indian Nation in Oaksprings, Arizona, and in Sante Fe, New Mexico.

-In addition to the Native American Awareness Council, these events were sponsored by the GLBT Commission, Department of Anthropology, Department of Sociology, Department of History, Political Science, Philosophy, and Religious Studies, and the Office of Social Equity.
+In addition to the Native American Awareness Council, these events were sponsored by the GLBT Commission, Department of Anthropology, Department of Sociology, Department of History, Philosophy, Political Science, and Religious Studies, and the Office of Social Equity.

 Jenny Tone-Pah-Hote and Keith Richotte, both of the University of North Carolina American Studies Department, were on campus Monday, February 16, and Tuesday, February 17, 2015, to visit Anthropology classes and present evening lectures.